Step by step guide on how to introduce dogs to each other at home

 Have someone help you handle the new dog.
 I mean, you understand your resident dog.
 Thus, it is going to be much easier for you to control him.
 Besides, you need to know when he is comfortable and when he is getting too intense.

 Without letting the dogs see or sniff each other, have your partner stand at a distance away from you and your dog.
 This creates a safe space for the dogs.
-Now, you must be very keen about their reactions.
+Now, you must be very keen on their reactions.
 Ensure that your dog can see one another but from a distance.

 Before I go on, you must ensure that both dogs are on a leash.
 After all, you want to have total control over both dogs.
 Once your dog sees the other dog, observe his body language.
 If he appears to be anxious or nervous, he might not be ready.